-Fresh ginger has been used as a nausea remedy for thousands of years.
-The hardy root has properties which help to soothe the stomach.
+Woken up feeling fragile?
+Fresh ginger has been used as a nausea remedy for thousands of years, as the natural root has properties which help to soothe the stomach.
 Fortunately for the student budget, ginger keeps for ages, so you can buy in bulk at the start of term if you foresee many hangovers ahead.